ecasanovas/ecasanovas.github.io/content/_index.md

       title: 'Research'
       subtitle: ''
       text: |-
-        #### Work in Progress
+        Work in Progress:
-        Labor force growth and firm dynamics in the U.S. and Europe
+        "Labor force growth and firm dynamics in the U.S. and Europe"
     design:
       columns: '2'
   #- block: markdown